MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-preparation-wsfc.md

 1. On the Before You Being screen, click Next.
 1. On the Testing Options screen, leave Run all tests on, and click Next.
 1. On the Confirmation screen, click Next.
-1. On the Summary screen, wait for the validation to complete, and then click Finish.
+1. On the Validation screen, wait for the validation to complete.
+1. On the Summary screen, click Finish.

 1. On the Access Point for Administering the Cluster screen, type your cluster name, for example `WSFCluser`, and then click Next.

    :::image type="content" source="./media/managed-instance-link-preparation-wsfc/mi-link-cluster-create-03.png" alt-text="Screenshot of entering the cluster name.":::

 1. On the Confirmation screen, click Next.
-1. On the Creating New Cluster screen, wait for the creation to be completed, and then click Finish.
+1. On the Creating New Cluster screen, wait for the creation to complete.
+1. On the Summary screen, click Finish.

 With the above steps, you've created the local single-node Windows Server Failover Cluster.